Create an eye-tracking experiment

 presentation_sound.play()

-### ISI and save data
+### 5. ISI and Smart Saving

 win.flip()

-clock = core.Clock() # start the clock
+clock = core.Clock()

-core.wait(1 - clock.getTime()) # wait for remaining time
+core.wait(1 - clock.getTime())

 ### Check for escape key to exit